logzio/logz-docs/_source/user-guide/archive-and-restore/index.md

 Archive settings
 : You can configure Logz.io to archive your logs to either an AWS S3 bucket or a Microsoft Azure Storage container.
+[Learn more](/user-guide/archive-and-restore/configure-archiving.html)

 Restore archived logs
 : Re-ingest up to 24 hours of archived logs.

 Restored accounts
 : Data is restored to temporary account.
 The list of Restored accounts includes information about who made the request and its status.
+[Learn more](/user-guide/archive-and-restore/restore-archived-logs.html)
 {:.letter-labels}